wycowley/startup/README.md

 ## 🚀 Specification Deliverable

 > [!NOTE]
-> Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

--   [ ] Proper use of Markdown
+-   [ x ] Proper use of Markdown
--   [ ] A concise and compelling elevator pitch
+-   [ x ] A concise and compelling elevator pitch
--   [ ] Description of key features
+-   [ x ] Description of key features
--   [ ] Description of how you will use each technology
+-   [ x ] Description of how you will use each technology
--   [ ] One or more rough sketches of your application.
+-   [ x ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch